-WANDLE WANDERINGS: There’s a Bank Holiday coming up and our loyal reader KEN TOWL has found a rambling route of just over two miles which includes a star-gazing observatory, a yellow brick road, the ghostly swishing of gliders, and two decent pubs to way-lay you for lunch or other refreshments
+WANDLE WANDERER: There’s a Bank Holiday coming up and our loyal reader KEN TOWL has found a rambling route of just over two miles which includes a star-gazing observatory, a yellow brick road, the ghostly swishing of gliders, and two decent pubs to way-lay you for lunch or other refreshments

 This walk is as a gentle introduction to the London Outer Orbital Path, starting from near Whyteleafe railway station.